-Warsaw, Poland – Presented this week, the results for the OECD’s latest global test of 15-year-olds, known as PISA (Programme for International Student Assessment), show that Polish schoolchildren rank among the best in reading, maths and science.
+Warsaw, Poland – Presented this week, the results for the OECD’s latest global education test of 15-year-olds, known as PISA (Programme for International Student Assessment), show that Polish schoolchildren rank among the best in reading, maths and science.

 Slightly above average, Czech pupils also rank highly in all three subjects while schoolchildren in Slovakia and Hungary still lag behind the OECD average.

 Conducted by the OECD in cooperation with representatives from the educational systems of participating member states, the test is a triennial survey of 15-year-old students from the world’s richest countries.
 Used by some to measure which countries are best preparing their students for the future, the test focuses on proficiency in reading, mathematics and science.